maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 # Building the Data Ingestion Service

-In this module, you'll implement a robust data ingestion service that forms the backbone of your transit monitoring application.
+In this module, you'll implement a data ingestion service that forms the backbone of your transit monitoring application.
 This service will continuously fetch vehicle position data from GTFS feeds and store it in Apache Ignite, creating the real-time data foundation needed for monitoring and analysis.

 ## Understanding Data Ingestion Requirements